joe-at-fiziico/aclTutorialRename/README.md

     Copy the value then paste to the text-input in right-top corner and click 'Set Access Token'.
     Try to access GET /bosses/{id} again!

+Q3.
+Try to access the relation model api 'GET /bosses/{id}/chainStores/{fk}'.
+    Remember to set access token.
+    Use mongodb viwer to get the value of 'id' and 'fk'.
+    'fk' is the _id of chainStore.

 Loopback ACL tutorial